Last Updated on October 7, 2022 by Helen E. White

 It is one of my favorite areas … maybe it is because I spent my childhood summers here.

 Urbanization is divided into two: Binibeca Vell and Binibeca Nou.
 Binibeca Vell is the part that was urbanized first.
-The two zones are glued and taking a short step you go from one to the other.
+The two zones are glued and by taking a short step you go from one to the other.

 In Binibeca Vell is the Pueblo de Pescadores, a labyrinth of narrow streets of very photogenic whitewashed houses dating from the 1970s.
 It is made up of private homes and others for tourist rental.